home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 ## Add-on extended build

 Additional build options for an add-on is stored in `build.json`.
 This file will be read from our build systems.
-You need this only, if you not use the default images or need additionals things.
+You need this only, if you not use the default images or need additional things.

 ```json
 {